rickylk/LSTM-based-method-for-grasp-and-lift-detection-on-EEG/README.md

 - Testing data <br />
 Since, the original dataset does not provide the ground truth label for testing data. <br />
 In our experiment, we split the training data into training and validation set, then use the validation data as our testing set. <br />
-The proportion to split is 75:25 for training and validation.
+The proportion to split is 75:25 for training and validation. <br />
 -
 #### Classification Model
 - Convolutional Neural Networks (CNN) <br />